Wells Larsen

 INTEGRIS Health — 04/2024 - Present

-I was recruited as a Chief Information Security Architect, post-breach, with Deputy CISO responsibilities to rebuild and modernize the security program for Oklahoma’s largest healthcare system ($3.3B revenue, 15K caregivers, 20 hospitals, 184 clinics).
+I was recruited as a Cybersecurity Executive, post-breach, with Deputy CISO responsibilities to rebuild and modernize the security program for Oklahoma’s largest healthcare system ($3.3B revenue, 15K caregivers, 20 hospitals, 184 clinics).
 My mandate was to restore trust, embed governance, and transform security into an enabler of patient care and enterprise confidence.
 I led a 20-month transformation across GRC, IAM, TVM, Security Operations, Engineering, and Awareness — restoring executive and board confidence, embedding governance, and driving measurable maturity gains.

-• Executive Alignment: When presenting to ELT, I translate technical risk into business and financial terms that drive informed, risk-aligned decisions.
+• Executive Alignment: I present regularly to ELT, translating technical risk into business and financial terms that drive informed, risk-aligned decisions.

 • Post-Breach Recovery: I partnered with counsel on OCR response and litigation preparation, closed breach-related gaps, implemented bi-annual audits, and established CMMI-based maturity assessments to rebuild executive and regulatory trust.